Kids, Pets, and Wardrobe Malfunctions: The 15 Most Unexpected Things That Have Happened on Video Interviews

 With a little software intervention, there’s nothing you can’t solve or accommodate.

-When looking for tech candidates, coding assessment platforms like HackerEarth, for example, can not only help you choose the best talent out there but can also help you efficiently shortlist candidate profiles that are optimized to suit your role.
+When looking for tech candidates, coding tests platforms like HackerEarth, for example, can not only help you choose the best talent out there but can also help you efficiently shortlist candidate profiles that are optimized to suit your role.

 A larger hiring pool means that you will now receive a larger number of inbound applications as well; monumentally larger.
 While this sounds like great news for the organization, it’s actually an organizational nightmare for recruiters and hiring managers.